FEWD20170128/courseware/content/00-dev-tools-github/git-overview.md

 - This often happens as a Pull Request (which can be thought of as a request to merge)

 &nbsp;

-## Commit

-- A "revision", is an individual change to a file (or set of files)

-- Git's version of "saving"

-- Commits usually contain a commit message which is a brief description of what changes were made

-&nbsp;

 ## Push